-- 1) Payment bond to secure the claim payments of laborers, workers, mechanics, or materialmen providing goods, labor, or services under the Contract.
-This bond must be in a sum not less than one hundred percent (100%) of the total amount payable by the terms of the contract, naming the County as obligee. - 2) Performance bond to guarantee faithful performance of the Contract.
-This bond must be in a sum not less than one hundred percent (100%) of the total amount payable by the terms of the contract, naming the County as obligee.
+- 1) Payment bonds to secure the claim payments of laborers, workers, mechanics, or materialmen providing goods, labor, or services under the Contract.
+These bonds must be in a sum not less than one hundred percent (100%) of the total amount payable by the terms of the Contract, naming the County as oblige and the State of California as additional obligee.
+The first payment bond must cover the completion of Schedule A Contract work and the warranty period.
+The second payment bond must cover the completion of Schedule B Contract work or when plant survival rate requirements have been met, whichever is longer. - 2) Performance bonds to guarantee faithful performance of the Contract.
+These bonds must be in a sum not less than one hundred percent (100%) of the total amount payable by the terms of the Contract, naming the County as obligee and the State of California as additional obligee.
+The first performance bond must cover the completion of Schedule A Contract work and the warranty period.
+The second performance bond must cover the completion of Schedule B Contract work or when plant survival rate requirements have been met, whichever is longer.